nimiq/nimiq.github.io/tutorials/ledger-guide.md

 ![Screenshot of contact](resources/ledger-guide-contact.png)

 6. Now choose the amount you want to send.
 You can also add a message if you want.
-Finally, click **Send transaction**.

 ![Screenshot of amount](resources/ledger-guide-amount.png)

+7. Connect and unlock your device using your PIN code, then open the **Nimiq app** on your Ledger.

+8. Click **Send transaction**.

-7. A new popup will open, follow the instructions to connect your Ledger device if it is not connected yet.
+9. A new popup will open.
+If your Ledger does not automatically get connected, follow the instructions to connect it.
+If your browser shows you a device selection popup, select your device from the list and click connect.

 ![Screenshot of send confirm](resources/ledger-guide-send-confirm.png)

-8. You now need to confirm the transaction on your device.
+10. You now need to confirm the transaction on your device.
 Verify the transaction's details and choose **Accept and send** on your device if you want to send the transaction.

 > Congratulations!
 Your transaction has now been sent to the network and should be confirmed soon.